 Financing conditions remain tight, although they gradually loosened over the course of 2014.

 Following completion of the Single Supervisory Mechanism's comprehensive assessment of euro area banks, overall credit supply tightness has decreased.
-Bank lending to Italy's corporate sector, and small firms in particular, continued to contract by 2.3 % year-on-year in December 2014, but the contraction has slowed in recent months.
+Bank lending to Italy's corporate sector, and small firms in particular, continued to contract by 2.6 % year-on-year in November 2014, but the contraction has slowed in recent months.
 However, small firms continue to face funding constraints due to high risk premiums.
 Credit demand remains weak due to subdued investment prospects related to economic uncertainty and spare capacity, firms' need to deleverage, and increased bond issuance by medium-sized and large firms (see Section 2.3).
 The cost of credit has been declining further for both households and firms, driven by lower policy rates.
-However, the very low inflation rate implies high real interest rates, and Italy's financing cost (both for the sovereign and the real economy) remains above the euro area average.
+However, the very low inflation rate implies high real interest rates and Italy's financing cost (both for the sovereign and the real economy) remains above the euro area average.

 Looking ahead, external demand is expected to trigger a slow and gradual recovery.
-According to preliminary estimates, real GDP stabilised in the final quarter of 2014.
-While the value added in the service sector increased, it decreased in manufacturing and agriculture.
+The indicators currently available point to a further slight fall in output in the last quarter of 2014 driven by the manufacturing sector, while the service sector is expected to have stabilised.
 Overall, the Commission 2015 winter forecast projects a contraction of GDP by 0.5 % in 2014 and a gradual recovery in 2015 and 2016.
 Real GDP is forecast to expand by 0.6 % in 2015, supported by exports and only moderate improvements in domestic demand.
 The recovery is projected to strengthen in 2016 as financing conditions normalise and external demand reinforces triggering an increase in investments.

 Italy's current account surplus has further increased, mirroring public and private sector deleveraging.
-On the external side, the 12-month cumulative balance recorded a surplus of EUR 29.6 billion (1.8 % of GDP) in December 2014, almost double the EUR 15.2 billion surplus recorded one year before.
+On the external side, the 12-month cumulative balance recorded a surplus of EUR 27.7 billion (1.7 % of GDP) in November 2014, almost double the EUR 15.2 billion surplus recorded one year before.
 The ongoing correction in Italy's current account is driven by the further improvement of the trade balance (see Section 2.2), which in turn is caused by an expanding nonenergy goods surplus (1) in combination with a shrinking energy goods deficit due also to falling oil prices.
 From a savings-investment point of view, the trend in Italy's current account is primarily due to a contraction in investment on account of deleveraging by the public and private sectors (the corporate sector turned into a net lender in 2012), while households are restoring their savings.

-Graph 1.3: Evolution and breakdown of Italy's net international investment position
+Evolution and breakdown of Italy's net international investment position